ed3899/cloud-dev/README.md

 Please refer to the *aws docs* if you don't know where to get your *ec2* instance public ip.

-## How do I fix the broad permissions error when trying to ssh to my instance from Powershell?
+## How do I fix the broad permissions error when trying to ssh to my instance on Windows from Powershell?

 Run the following command from a PowerShell admin shell.
 You only need to do this once unless you removed the SSH key file.